Machine-Learned Exclusion Limits without Binning: Application examples

 We start with the simplest case, consisting of an abstract two-dimensional space $(x_1,x_2)$.
-Events are generated by Gaussian distributions $\mathcal{N}_{2}(\boldsymbol m,\boldsymbol\Sigma)$, with $\boldsymbol m = +0.3 (-0.3)$ for $S$ ($B$).
-We trained a supervised per-event classifier, {\tt XGBoost}, with 1M events per class (balanced dataset), to distinguish $S$ from $B$.
-The classifier output, $o(x)$, can be found in the left panel of Figure~\ref{fig:test}, for two new independent datasets of pure signal (blue) and pure background (red) events.
-We present the estimations of $\tilde{p}_{s,b}(o(x))$ using two methods: binning $o(x)$ (shaded regions), and KDE with Epanechnikov kernel (dashed curves).
-For the latter, the tuning of the bandwidth was done empirically via a cross-validated grid-search over a parameter grid with the \texttt{GridSearchCV} algorithm, from the \texttt{scikit-learn} python library.
-As already mentioned, the choice of a bandwidth value is a key feature of any KDE implementation to properly fit the data.
-For the different examples shown in this manuscript, we used the grid-search approach with good results, although computationally expensive.
-For other examples, a different method to estimate the bandwidth may be needed, however, a deeper exploration of this technical issue is out of the scope of this work.
+Events are generated by Gaussian distributions $\mathcal{N}_{2}(\boldsymbol m,\boldsymbol\Sigma)$, with $\boldsymbol m = +0.3 (-0.3)$ and no correlation, i.e., covariance matrices $\boldsymbol\Sigma = \mathbb{I}_{2\times 2}$ for $S$ ($B$).
+We trained supervised per-event classifiers, {\tt XGBoost}, with 1M events per class (balanced data set), to distinguish $S$ from $B$.
+The PDFs obtained from the classifier output, $o(x)$, can be found in the top left panel of Figure~\ref{fig:test}, for two new independent data sets of pure signal (blue) and pure background (red) events.

+Since in this example we know the true underlying distributions in the original multidimensional space, we can test Eq.~\eqref{optimal-classifier}.
+In the right panel of Figure~\ref{fig:test} we show, in green dots, the output of one machine learning realization vs. the right-hand-side of Eq.~\eqref{optimal-classifier} estimated with the real signal and background probability functions.
+We can observe that the classifier approaches the optimal limit, although there are some small fluctuations around the 1-to-1 line.
+These fluctuations are independent of the sampling of the data and come from the stochasticity inherent to any machine learning training process.
+In turn, these fluctuations translate to non-smooth PDFs for the machine learning output of background and signal events, as can be seen in the red and blue shadow histograms in the top left panel of Figure~\ref{fig:test}.